RealmFive/my_john_deere_api/README.md

       }
     )

-The response for most requests is just an HTTP status code, with no body.
-In this case, the entire Net::HTTP response is retruned.
+John Deere's standard response is a 201 HTTP status code, with the message "Created".
+This method returns the full Net::HTTP response.
-If a body is provided, it will be JSON-parsed and returned instead of the full response.

 #### PUT

 PUT requests require a resource path, and a hash for the request body.
-The client camelize the keys, and convert to JSON.
+The client will camelize the keys, and convert to JSON.

     client.put(
      '/assets/123123',